 - Even if he's prematurely aged into an old man, Solid Snake is capable of shooting a sawed-off one-handed in Metal Gear Solid 4: Guns of the Patriots.

-- Played straight and subverted in Metal Gear Solid: Peace Walker, the double barrel starts off as a normal shotgun and gets the barrel shortened and the stock removed through research.
-However, the M37 starts as a sawed-off; research actually adds a longer barrel and a stock.
+- Zig-zagged in Metal Gear Solid: Peace Walker.
+The double barrel starts off as a normal shotgun and gets the barrel shortened and the stock removed through research.
+The M37 starts as a sawed-off; research adds a longer barrel and a stock.

 - Planet Alcatraz has 4 different types of sawed off shotguns (Juda, Greetings, Friend, Best Friend), both single- and double-barrelled, chambered in 12 gauge and 16 gauge.
 There's even a perk that improves accuracy when you use one of these.